keyu-tian/SparK/downstream_mmdet/README.md

 Please refer to [README.md](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection/blob/6a979e2164e3fb0de0ca2546545013a4d71b2f7d/README.md) for installation and dataset preparation instructions.

 Note the COCO dataset folder should be at `downstream_mmdet/data/coco`.
-   The folder should follow the [directory structure](https://github.com/facebookresearch/detectron2/tree/master/datasets) requried by `Detectron2`, which should look like this:
+   The folder should follow the directory structure requried by `MMDetection`, which should look like this:
 ```
 downstream_mmdet/data/coco:
     annotations/: